efabless/openlane2/docs/source/glossary.md

     An integrated circuit that can be reprogrammed to perform various digital functions much, much faster than a general-purpose computer, but at a price, area and performance penalty compared to a dedicated ASIC.

+    Popular for prototyping ASICs or for niche applications where the upfront cost of an ASIC.

 EDA